bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/ThermalTransmittance_0nU0I0qVGHuO00025QrE$V/Documentation.md

-Thermal transmittance coefficient (U-Value) of a material.
+Thermal transmittance coefficient (U-Value) of an element, within the direction of the thermal flow (including all materials).
-It applies to the total door construction.